-CRITERIA PRIORITY WEIGHTING DESCRIPTION Safety 33% The ability of the transportation system to allow people and goods to move freely, without harm.
-System Operating Effectiveness 24.8% The ability of the transportation system to efficiently move people, goods and services without excessive delay or inconvenience.
-Multi-Modal Mobility 15.6% The ability of a project to provide efficient movement of people and goods between destinations by motor vehicle, pedestrian, bicycle and transit modes.
-Economic Development 7.9% The ability of a project to facilitate or support business development and employment.
-Economic Justice 7.2% The assessment of the project on the transportation system as it relates to existing communities and population centers.
-Environmental Impacts 6.5% The effect of the transportation system on energy use and the natural environment.
-System Preservation 5% Fix It First/SGR addresses the improvement of the physical condition of existing transportation assets.
+Criteria and Priority Weighting Description Safety - 35% The ability of the transportation system to allow people and goods to move freely, without harm.
+System Operating Effectiveness - 19.1% The ability of the transportation system to efficiently move people, goods and services without excessive delay or inconvenience.
+Multi-Modal Mobility - 11.9% The ability of a project to provide efficient movement of people and goods between destinations by motor vehicle, pedestrian, bicycle and transit modes Revenue Generation/Economic Development/Jobs & Commerce - 13.1% The ability of a project to facilitate or support business development and employment.
+Impact on the Public/Social Disruption/Economic Justice - 8.3% The effect of the transportation system on existing population and community Environmental Impact/Stewardship - 6.6% The effect of the transportation system on energy use and the natural environment.
+State and Local Priority - 6.1% The ability to meet state and local needs